-Security sector agencies are mandated to provide safety to electoral actors, events, materials and information throughout the electoral cycle.
+SSAs are mandated to provide safety to electoral actors, events, materials and information throughout the electoral cycle.
 In doing this, SSAs may follow regular rules of engagement.
 However, practice shows that, due to the specific dynamics of political and social mobilization and conflicts during elections, the SSAs may benefit from specific legal provisions referring to their electoral duties.
 These provisions can define the responsibilities of different SSAs, rules of engagement when securing electoral actors, events and facilities, enforcement of sanctions, and forms of collaboration between different SSAs and other relevant actors during elections.
 In some instances, SSAs benefit from an EMB being mandated to direct their work when they are engaged in electoral processes.

-1.7 Advise adoption of a legal framework that assigns clear electoral security responsibilities to different security sector and government agencies
+1.7.
+Advise adoption of a legal framework that assigns clear electoral security responsibilities to different security sector and government agencies

-The legal framework that regulates the electoral responsibilities of SSAs should establish a clear division of responsibilities and define the specific role of the various security sector agencies during elections.
+The legal framework that regulates the electoral responsibilities of SSAs should establish a clear division of responsibilities and define the specific role of the various SSAs during elections.
 The responsibilities relating to public safety during elections-the safety of electoral materials during transport and storage, safeguarding of electoral facilities, intelligence gathering, the prosecution of electoral crimes, logistical support and so on-may be assigned to different ministries and institutions including the police, the army, intelligence agencies, the public prosecutor's office and so on.
-Legal clarity will enhance preparedness and collaboration between the different agencies and the establishment of collaboration with electoral management bodies.
+Legal clarity will enhance preparedness and collaboration between the different agencies and the establishment of collaboration with EMBs.

-• An EMB provides guidelines for the engagement of security sector agencies in India, 2011.
-The constitution of India has vested in the Election Commission of India (ECI) the superintendence, direction and control of the entire process for the conduct of elections to Parliament and the legislature of every state and to the offices of President and Vice-President of India.
+India's Constitution vests in the Election Commission of India (ECI) the superintendence, direction and control of the entire process for the conduct of elections to parliament and the legislature of every state and to the offices of President and Vice-President of India (ECI n.d.).
 The ECI mandate includes coordination of the police forces' engagement in and around elections.
 The ECI's Compendium of Instructions presents guidelines and directives to the Indian Central Police Force as well as the state police.
-The 'maintenance of law and order and deployment of security forces and home guard' section, among other things, describes the need for a 'number of measures over and above the purview of normal law and order arrangements, for augmenting the measures taken for peaceful, free and fair poll'.
+The 'maintenance of law and order and deployment of security forces and home guard' section, among other things, describes the need for a 'number of measures over and above the purview of normal law and order arrangements, for augmenting the measures taken for peaceful, free and fair poll' (ECI 2013: 126).

-1.8 Define rules of engagement for security sector agencies during elections
+1.8.
+Define rules of engagement for SSAs during elections

-The conventional routines for engagement of law enforcement agencies, usually found in 'rules of engagement' (RoE) or 'use of force' (UoF) frameworks, guide the conduct, rights and obligations of security sector personnel in certain circumstances.
+The conventional routines for engagement of law enforcement agencies, usually found in 'rules of engagement' or 'use of force' frameworks, guide the conduct, rights and obligations of security sector personnel in certain circumstances.
 In some contexts, these frameworks may need to be reviewed ahead of elections to ensure that the engagement of law enforcement agencies does not interfere with democratic processes and practices.
-In particular, it is important to ensure that security forces are not 'baited into actions that may later be politicized'.
-Specific rules of engagement for electoral security, based on professional standards, may also be developed.
+In particular, it is important to ensure that security forces are not 'baited into actions that may later be politicized' (ACE Electoral Knowledge Network 2012d).
+Specific rules of engagement for electoral security, based on professional standards, may also be developed (Creative Associates International 2010: 26).